Telegram Channel Analytics: Track Performance Like a Pro

 - Identify 3-5 channels in your niche

-- Use TGStat or similar to view their stats
+- Use TGStat or Telemetr to view their public stats

 - Compare: